passaglia/japandata/README.md

 from japandata.readings import city_names, pref_names
 ```

-See `notebooks/readings.ipynb` for examples of how to integrate this information with the maps.
+See `notebooks/readings.ipynb` for code to integrate this information with the maps.

 ## japandata.indices